bizz84/flutter-tips-and-tricks/tips/0035-asyncvalue-vs-futurebuilder-streambuilder/index.md

 If you've been using Flutter for some time, you'll know that `FutureBuilder` & `StreamBuilder` help you deal with asynchronous data in your UI.

-But working with `AsyncSnapshot` is quite tricky, and the AsyncValue class from the Riverpod package makes life much easier.
+But working with `AsyncSnapshot` is quite tricky, and the `AsyncValue` class from the Riverpod package makes life much easier.

-A thread. 🧵

 ![](035.1-async-snapshot-vs-async-value.png)

 ---

-Let's take a peek at the definition of AsyncSnapshot.
+Let's take a peek at the definition of `AsyncSnapshot`.

 This is a class that defines four properties: